quakelive-server-standards/quakelive-server-standards/_myservers/README.md

 git clone https://github.com/quakelive-server-standards/quakelive-server-standards.git
 ```

 Git now created a copy or a clone of the complete official Quake Live Server Standards repository onto your computer.
-You can access any file and you can access any prior version of the file.
+You can access any file and you can access any prior version of any file.

 ### Docker